pmyymgf/oldriskbazaar/role-claims-adjuster.md

 "Fraud - a dishonest intent to gain or cause loss to another facilitated by: i) making a false or misleading representation ii) failing to disclose information when legally obliged to do so iii) abusing a position of trust"

+"Some are conceived as entirely fraudulent claims in that the alleged loss did not happen or alternatively the loss was deliberately caused by the policyholder.
+More commonly, a genuine loss has occurred but the policyholder overstates the amount of damage or claims non-existent property has been lost or stolen.
+It can even be fraud when the policyholder lies to improve their chances of recovering in respect of a genuine claim.
+More controversially, there is the question of exaggeration of the amount claimed, where the cause of loss and the description of the items lost or damaged are stated truthfully."

+"Merely making a claim for a loss that is not covered is not fraudulent in the absence of any falsehood.
+There seems no reason why a policyholder should not submit the claim for the insurer to determine....
+The burden of proof is on the insurer in such cases."

+"The effect of fraud is to disallow the entire claim."

+"The right to avoid the claim does not operate retrospectively.
+Previous claims payments made under the policy cannot be recovered by the insurer.
+Neither can interim payments made prior to the fraudulent act."

+"In Agapitos v Agnew 2002, the court distinguished between 'material fraud' where the claim was false or exaggerated and 'fraudulent devices' where a fair claim was fraudulently embellished (for example, submitting a forged receipt for an item genuinely stolen).
+Material frauds permit avoidance of the contract from the date of the fraud, but fraudulent devices merely permit avoidance of the claim without cancelling cover for the future."

+"In July 2009, the ABI estimated that general insurance fraud costs 1.9 billion GBP equivalent to 6 per cent of the average individual's annual insurance cost.
+As many as 13 per cent of claims were estimated to be fraudulent."